-A healthier, plant-based and gluten-free spin on Orange Chicken, a dish typically served in Chinese food restaurants.
-Slightly sweet, slightly sour with a grain-free crispy coating.
+This Gluten-Free Orange Cauliflower is a healthier, plant-based and gluten-free spin on Orange Chicken.
+It’s slightly sweet, slightly sour with a grain-free coating.

 Orange chicken used to be a favorite dish of mine, but it’s definitely not the healthiest item on the menu.
 Typically made with poor quality chicken, battered in refined flour and fried in old, poor quality oil, this dish has a lot going wrong for it.

-In this healthier twist we use cauliflower as the star of the show.
+In this healthier twist, cauliflower is the star of the show.
 Cauliflower has gotten a pretty good reputation lately.
-It can be made into “mashed potatoes” (see our previous post), cauliflower “rice” and even as a cauliflower “pizza crust”.
+It can be made into “mashed potatoes” (see my previous post), cauliflower “rice” and even as a cauliflower “pizza crust”.
 Sooner or later it was bound to make its way into a sweet and sour dish!

 The New Superfood

 Cauliflower actually packs a nutritional punch!
 It’s not always mentioned as much as say kale or spinach, but it certainly has its fair share of health benefits.
 For starters it’s thought to fight cancer cells.
 Cauliflower contains something called sulforaphane (it took me a couple times to pronounce it also), but sulforaphane is a sulfur compound that has been shown to kill cancer stem cells and slow tumor growth.
 Some even believe that eliminating cancer stem cells might be the key to controlling cancer.
 Pretty powerful, eh?!

 Further studies have been done with cauliflower and adding cauliflower with curcumin (the active compound in turmeric) may help prevent and treat prostate cancer.
 It’s also rich in vitamins and minerals, thought to act as an anti-inflammatory and high in antioxidants.